Hyundai Ioniq Hybrid reliability & safety

 They're also pleased with running costs, where Hyundai came ninth, as well as interiors and comfort, where Hyundai was placed eighth.

 Automatic emergency braking, adaptive cruise control, lane-departure warning, seven airbags and a space-saver spare tyre are included on all Ioniqs.
-Premium SE adds blind-spot monitoring and rear cross-traffic alert, which tells you if there are any cars coming when you’re reversing out of a space.
+Premium SE adds adaptive cruise control, blind-spot monitoring, lane-following assistance and rear cross-traffic alert.